rsvim/rfc/6-Syntax.md

-# Coloring and Syntax Parser
+# Syntax

-> Written by @linrongbin16, first created at 2025-06-15, last modified at 2026-01-09.
+> Written by @linrongbin16, first created at 2025-06-15, last modified at 2026-01-13.

-This RFC describes an high-level overview for coloring system and syntax parser, include feature requirements, scope and technical solutions.
+This RFC describes an high-level overview for syntax, include feature requirements, scope and technical solutions.

 ## Introduction